 Cheah Kongsi is home to the oldest Straits Chinese clan association in Penang.
-It's a down-home sort of place, simple but welcoming,...
+Besides serving as a temple and assembly hall, this...

 Tua Pek Kong

 This recently renovated structure, resplendent in red, gold and polished black columns, has quite a few more aliases, such as Hock Teik...

 Although this street is named for Penang's Armenian population (such as the famous Sarkies who established the Eastern & Oriental...

 Located in the rambling China House complex, this cafe/bakery does good Western-style coffee and some of the best cakes and ice creams...

 234 Lebuh Pantai · interesting places nearby

 Set up in 1860, this house is currently under restoration and is known as Kew Leong Tong, which means Hall of Nine Dragons.
 The association is open to anyone with the surname Lim, no matter their origin, and is the only clan house in Penang with a female patron deity.
 At the entrance to the shrine, look for the well of Mar Chor Poh, the patron saint of sailors, who also happens to be a Lim.